 "It's not always just the blood alcohol level that can impair someone's ability to drive safely," he said.

-Kinzer said he was satisfied with the jury's verdict and that Guinan's
+Kinzer said he was satisfied with the jury's verdict and that Guinan's conviction was "justice."

 Guinan's attorney, Peter C. Alessio, argued that the amount of each substance, even mixed, wasn't enough to "conclude beyond a reasonable doubt that [Guinan] was impaired based just on the numbers."
 Guinan is considering an appeal, according to Alessio.